tank4u/Trials/README.md

  - RuleEngine:

-    - Build solution donwloads necessary packages, if not downloaded then manually download required packages.
+    - Build solution: downloads necessary packages, if not downloaded then manually download required packages.

-    - Change default project to run code for 'nRules' or 'WF rules engine' examples.
+    - Change default project to run code for 'nRules' or 'WF rules engine' or 'Drools.Net' examples.

  - RxDotNet: